 Time magazine called Deepak Chopra the “poet-prophet of alternative medicine.”

 Chopra has released over 50 self help books and is most famous for his work on enhancing the mind / body connection.

 He advocates such techniques as healing through meditation and body scanning.

-Jack Canfield (A.K.A Chicken Soup For The Soul Guy)
+3. Jack Canfield (Author of Chicken Soup For The Soul )